 - Oil painting

-- Appreciation of important cultures, movements, periods and individuals in art history
+- GO important cultures, movements, periods and individuals in art history

 - Gallery management and exhibition design